wdoyle42/machine-learning-education/scripts/03-validation-tuning.md

 One very simple approach to this would be to cut our data in two parts.
 This is what we’ve done so far.
 We could then train our model on one part of the data, then test it on the other part.
-This would tell us whether our measure of model fit (e.g. rmse, auc) is similar or different when we apply our model to out of sample data.
+This would tell us whether our measure of model fit (e.g. rmse) is similar or different when we apply our model to out of sample data.

 But this would only be a “one-shot” approach.
 It would be better to do this multiple times, cutting the data into two parts: , then fitting the model to the training data, and then checking its predictions against the validation data set.
-That way, we could generate a large number of rmse’s to see how well the model fits on lots of different possible out-of-sample predictions.
+That way, we could generate a large number of measures of accuracy to see how well the model fits on lots of different possible out-of-sample predictions.

 This process is called *cross validation*, and it involves two important
 decisions: first, how will the data be cut, and second,how many times